JeewanthaSenanayake/eChannelling/README.md

 1. Authentication Service: Manages user authentication and authorization (User login and registration.)
 All the other services communicate with this service to verify user identities and roles as patient, doctor, lab assistant, or admin.

    - REST API Endpoints:

-     - POST/addUser: Create a User Account in the system with a user Id
+     - POST /authenticate_user: Authenticates a user based on their username and password.

-       - Input parameters - Users full name, email address
+       - Input parameters - json

-     - GET /getUser/{id}: Fetch User’s Account Information
+     - POST /register: Registers a new user account with the provided details.

-       - Input parameters - user Id
+       - Input parameters - json

-     - POST/add_UN_PW: Create Login Information Record with Username & Password of User referenced by user Id from User Accounts
+     - GET /getUserByNic/{nicNumber}: Retrieves a user account based on the provided NIC number.

-       - Input parameters - user’s username and password, role
+       - Input parameters - nicNumber

-     - POST/Check_UN_PW: Authenticate and Authorize user when logging in to the system
+     - GET /getUserById/{id}: Retrieves a user account based on the provided user ID.
-       - Input parameters - user’s username and password
+       - Input parameters - id

 2. Appointment Service: Handles appointment booking and management.
 Interacts with Doctor Schedule Service for fetching doctor-specific appointments.

    - REST API Endpoints:

       - GET /appointment/allAppointments: Fetches all appointments.
         - Input parameters - none

       - POST /appointment/add: Makes an appointment
         - Input parameters - json

-     - GET /appointment/getpatientappointment/{patientId}
+      - GET /appointment/getpatientappointment/{patientId} : Retrieve a patient’s appointment using patient ID.
         - Input parameters - none

 3. Doctor Schedule Service: Manages doctor schedules and information.
 Each doctor can see the number of patients that made an appointment at each location for the day.
 Doctors can view and update the schedules also.
 Doctor can also obtain the lab reports of his/her patient upon request.
 Communicates with Appointment Service to fetch appointments and Lab report Service for lab reports.